maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 } histogram SEC(".maps");
 ```

-of which the key type is a structure that contains:
+The key type of this map represents the single stack trace and it's a structure that contains:
 - PID;
 - kernel stack ID;
 - user stack ID: